quorten/macsehw/hardware/fpga/bbu/README.md

 * Act as a DRAM controller.
 Set the ROM/RAM control signals depending on the particular address requested, i.e. `*EN245`, `*ROMEN`, `*RAS`, `*CAS0L`, `*CAS0H`, `*CAS1L`, `*CAS1H`, `RAM R/*W`.
-  `*PMCYC` is apparently used to totally disable DRAM row and column access strobes only during startup.
+  `*PMCYC` enables the row/column address multiplexers.
 The F257 chips are used to select separate address portions for the DRAM row and column access strobes.
 The LS245 chips are used to disable DRAM access during ROM access.

   DRAM is accessed by sending the row access strobe first, the column access strobe second.